Site Section Links

 The result of all of these factors in pushing us, controlling us is so powerful that humans, from the ancients to modern man, have a tendency to think in terms of god, the devil or demons controlling us.
 There is a large part of Christianity that believes we can turn control over to some kind of reified Holy Spirit.
 Modern psychology has come along with a movement that either denies we have any volition at all or makes it very obscure as to where and how it operates.

 Nevertheless we also operate under the widespread understanding that we are accountable, and can be held accountable, for our actions and behavior.
 This accountability also rests on the foundation that a person has volitional control over their behavior.
 Even though we have many situations where we conclude this isn't so, we have no other handle on accountability outside of a persons actions.

-Much if not most of psychological counseling and psychotherapy are concentrated on and directed toward changing behavior rather directly or doing it through changing how we feel about things.
-It seems to be dimly understood that the real solution lies in changing the foundation or wellspring through taking control of the value and belief system, changing what is believed.
+Much if not most of psychological counseling and psychotherapy are concentrated on and directed toward changing specific behavior rather directly or doing it through changing how we understand and feel about specific things.
+It seems to be dimly understood that the most powerful solution to changing things across the board lies in changing the foundation or wellspring through taking control of the value and belief system, changing what is believed.
 This can only be done on the most basic and powerful volitional level by taking personal responsibility and using your volition to choose what you believe.